-- 1) Apprentices must comply with the statutory Apprentice Obligations3 as outlined in the Industrial Training Act, 1967 (as amended) and any Apprenticeship Rules (which may apply in respect of the relevant Apprenticeship Programme from time to time). - 2) The SOLAS Apprenticeship Code of Practice and Disciplinary Procedures apply to all apprentices.
+- 1) Apprentices must comply with the statutory Apprentice Obligations as outlined in the Industrial Training Act, 1967 (as amended) and any Apprenticeship Rules (which may apply in respect of the relevant Apprenticeship Programme from time to time). - 2) The SOLAS Apprenticeship Code of Practice and Disciplinary Procedures apply to all apprentices.
 The apprentice is primarily an employee and as such is expected to be a productive and dutiful member of the employer's staff.
-The apprentice is the focus of the programme and as such his/her progress is of interest to programme deliverers and managers. - 3) As Co-ordinating Provider for new apprenticeship programmes, Kerry ETB recognises that the apprentice has certain rights and duties over and above the normal employment rights and responsibilities. - 4) The New Apprentice Rights and Responsibilities Charter has been adopted by Kerry ETB and is agreed with New Apprentices at induction.
-It applies to all new apprentices on programmes for which Kerry ETB is the Coordinating Provider. - 5) The apprentice is expected to follow diligently the prescribed programme of training in the workplace and is entitled to a schedule of training.
-This schedule of training will be prescribed by the Programme Co-ordinator.
+The apprentice is the focus of the programme and as such his/her progress is of interest to programme deliverers and managers. - 3) As Coordinating Provider for new apprenticeship programmes, Kerry ETB recognises that the apprentice has certain rights and duties over and above the normal employment rights and responsibilities. - 4) The New Apprentice Rights and Responsibilities Charter has been adopted by Kerry ETB and is agreed with New Apprentices at induction.
+It applies to all new apprentices on programmes for which Kerry ETB is the Coordinating Provider.

+&lt;sup>3Ref: Apprentice Code of Practice

+- 5) The apprentice is expected to follow diligently the prescribed programme of training in the workplace and is entitled to a schedule of training.
+This schedule of training will be prescribed by the National Programme Coordinator.
 It will be organised by the employer/supervisor.
-The employer mentor/assessor will support the apprentice in following the training programme.
-The apprentices will be observed on occasion by members of the programme team and can receive further support from them if necessary. - 6) The apprentice is expected to complete the on-the-job assessment instruments for the validated programme.
+The workplace mentor/assessor will support the apprentice in following the training programme.
+The apprentices will be observed on occasion by members of the programme team and can receive further support from them if necessary. - 6) The apprentice is expected to complete the on-the-job assessment instruments for the validated programme. - 7) The apprentice will attend the off-the-job activities required by the validated programme.

-3 Ref: Apprentice Code of Practice

-- 7) The apprentice will attend the off-the-job activities required by the validated programme.
 He/she will complete all work assigned to him/her.
-He/she will complete all assessment tasks and attend such meetings as may be required. - 8) The apprentice will complete surveys and feedback forms as required by the local Programme Manager. - 9) For issues relating to employment, the apprentice will be subject to the employer's complaints and disciplinary procedures.
-In such cases the employer or the apprentice will inform SOLAS and the Programme Co-ordinator through the Authorised Officer. - 10) For issues relating to the programme, the apprentice will be subject to the Kerry ETB's complaints and disciplinary procedures.
-In such cases the Programme Manager will inform the Authorized Officer and the employer.
+He/she will complete all assessment tasks and attend such meetings as may be required. - 8) The apprentice will complete surveys and feedback forms as required by the local Programme Leader. - 9) For issues relating to employment, the apprentice will be subject to the employer's complaints and disciplinary procedures.
+In such cases the employer or the apprentice will inform SOLAS and the National Programme Coordinator through the Authorised Officer. - 10) For issues relating to the programme, the apprentice will be subject to the Kerry ETB complaints and disciplinary procedures.
+In such cases the Programme Leader will inform the Authorized Officer and the employer.